esaezgil/esaezgil.github.io/content/post/python_meetup_madrid.markdown

 The most important take outs from his talk for me were:

 - The data model and the obfuscation of the data in it can be part of the business model.
-By hindering competitors from using/accessing the data that is supposed to be freely available, such as the pollution measurements in this case, competitors can not
+By hindering competitors from using/accessing the data that is supposed to be freely available, such as the pollution measurements in this case, competitors are in disadvantage when when the contract is to be renewed.

 - Data Science consists on Data cleaning most of the time rather than creating/implementing new fancy algorithms which was quite surprising for me.